aromajoin/actionsheet-android/README.md

     actionSheet.show();
 ```

-If you don't like default colors, add these following to your styles.xml, under *your app's theme*.
+If you don't like default theme, add these following to your styles.xml, under *your app's theme*.
 ```xml
   <style name="YourAppTheme">
         <!-- Other properties .... -->